IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 - Tokyo: https://jp-tok.dataplatform.cloud.ibm.com/registration/steptwo?context=wx
 - London: https://eu-gb.dataplatform.cloud.ibm.com/wx/home?context=wx

+## User Facing out of tokens error on watsonx.ai SaaS reservation
+Often occurs when a user associates a personal WML instance to their created project.
+If they were to associate the correct WML, there would not be restrictions such as no tokens, so the user needs to reassociate the WML instance or create a new project with the correct WML.
+I have an Out of Token error on my watsonx.ai SaaS reservation.
+This happens when you associate a personal WML instance to your created project.
+If you associate the correct WML, there would not be restrictions such as no tokens, so the user needs to reassociate the WML instance or create a new project with the correct WML.

+How do I find out my token limit?
+Open your WML service and click on Plan tab.
+How do I find out my token limit?
+If you want to discover your current token limit, open your WML service and click on the Plan tab.

+Are there token limits for Watsonx.ai?
+No there are no limits, if you are hitting a limit for a techzone reserved environment you may be pointing to a WML service in their personal ibm cloud account
+Are there token limits for watsonx.ai?
+No there are no limits, if you are hitting a limit for a TechZone reserved environment you may be pointing to a WML service in their personal IBM Cloud account.

+What plan does TechZone use for Watsonx.ai?
+Essential Plan What plan does TechZone use for watsonx.ai?
+IBM TechZone uses the Essential Plan for watsonx.ai.

 ## (Optional) Backing up a project
 To back up projects before reservation expires so that you do not lose projects on a dedicated account, you must specify the value of the "_Default install of dedicated services (customer poc), or use shared services?
 Note that dedicated services include the COS instance that will get destroyed